joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 2. Navigate to the `<form>` element there are two things we need to consider:

    1. The first is the `method` attribute in the form tag: `<form method="post" class="edit_form">` in this instance it is post.
 This tells the browser that we want to send a POST request to the server.
 We could add an optional, `action` attribute to the form tag.
 This tells the browser where to send the request.
 If we don't specify an action, the browser will send the request to the current route.
-In this case, it will send the request to `/students/edit/612345`, the current url.
+In this case, it will send the request to the current url (e.g., `/students/edit/612345`,).
    2. The second is how we embed values into the form.
 Consider the following: `<input type="tel" value="19129129129" name="Stu_Phone" required>`.
 There are some important things to note here:
       - The `value` attribute is used to set the value of the input.
 In this case, we are hard coding the value.
       - The `name` attribute is used to give the input a name.
 The name should match the name of the field in the database.
 In this case, we are using the `Stu_Phone` field.